 So, we never actually made it to see the snow.
-I still wanted to write a review because I’m happy to have this high-quality beauty and know she’ll be with me for a long time.
+I still wanted to write a review, because I’m happy to have this high-quality beauty and know she’ll be with me for a long time.

-quality of the jacket?
+quality of the bernardo puffer jacket

 The weak points in clothing are usually the seams and the zipper.

 The zipper on this particular jacket is heavy duty plastic, but I think that’s a good thing!
 These plastic teeth are manufactured with high-performance resins to ensure they’re EXTREMELY strong and maintain durability and flexibility even in wet and windy conditions.